Uniswap/org-v1/src/pages/docs/v2/03-SDK/05-trade.md

 slippage: Percent
 ```

-The slippapge incurred by the trade.
+The slippage incurred by the trade.

 - Strictly > .30%.